jon-hanson/parsecj/README.md

 }
 ```

-We can then construct `ConsumedT` instances using a lambda:
+We can then construct `ConsumedT` instances using a lambda function with no arguments:

 ```Java
 ConsumedT<S, A> cons = consumed(() -> Reply.of(...));